-This month, I’m going to work on breaking the cycle of operating out of my head all the time.
+Over the next month, I’m going to work on breaking the cycle of operating out of my head all the time.
 I’m going to be more intentional about finding the sensual woman inside of me (I think she’s in there somewhere!) by slowing down and experiencing what’s going on around me.
 If you want to do the same, here are 5 things I encourage you to try:

 5 Simple Ways to Feel More Sensual

 • Slow down.
 Most of us operate at warp speed much of the time.
 But I’ve noticed that my sensual friend doesn’t.
-Yes, she works and gets things done, but she also sings, paints, goes out for coffee with her husband, enjoys a glass of wine in the backyard, and takes time to cook and enjoy good meals.
+Yes, she works hard and gets things done, but she also sings, paints, goes out for coffee with her husband, enjoys a glass of wine in the backyard, and takes time to enjoy good meals.

-Maybe you and I can’t do all that, but we can do one or two things that allow us to slow down and experience life – not just plow through it.
+Maybe you and I can’t do all of that, but we can do one or two things that allow us to slow down and experience life – not just plow through it.
 I told my husband that I want us to sit outside and have a glass of wine a couple of nights a week this month – rather than coming home from work every day and working until it’s time to go to bed, which is what we usually do.

 I also want to take an occasional Saturday (or at least half a Saturday!) off and just do something enjoyable.
-We usually spend Saturdays doing yard work, house work, and blog work.
+We usually spend Saturdays doing yard work, house work, and writing work.
 Yes, those things have to be done.
 But they get in the way of feeling sensual and embracing the sensual woman inside of me.
 And, more than likely, they hinder those things for you too.

 • Do things that make you feel alive.
 I know, most of the things you do make you feel exhausted, not alive.
-That’s just the way it is, especially when you have children at home.
+That’s just the way it is, especially if you have children at home.
 But it doesn’t have to be that way 100% of the time.